List of county roads in Sumter County, Florida: Route description

-The first segment of County Road 475 begins on Main Street at the north end of the overlap between US 301 and SR 48 in Bushnell, and is overlapped by SR 48 itself until that route turns west at Belt Avenue towards Wahoo, and then to Floral City in Citrus County.
+The first segment of County Road 475 begins on Main Street at the north end of the overlap between US 301 and CR 48 in Bushnell, and is overlapped by CR 48 itself until that route turns west at Belt Avenue towards Wahoo, and then to Floral City in Citrus County.
 CR 475 remains a four-lane undivided highway, and moves slightly away from the CSX S-Line, but still stays close to it, mostly hidden by a line of trees.
 Here the road passes by sites such as the South Sumter High School, and the Rural Metro Ambulance of Sumter County headquarters.
 The second northbound lane ends just north of the Osprey Point Nursing Center, and the second southbound lane begins just north of the intersection of Walker Avenue and Old Airport Drive.
 The Main Street name ends just north of that intersection.
 The first site just north of where the road becomes two lanes is the Paradise Oaks RV Resort.
 Later it crosses a bridge over Jumper Creek, as does the parallel railroad line.
 Just as some farm fields on the west side of the road become more open, County Road 475 curves to the northeast and becomes a two-lane divided highway as it receives a bi-directional connection from the northbound off-ramps from I-75 just south of the terminus at CR 470, which itself contains a group of connecting ramps not only to and from CR 470, but also to northbound I-75.

 Far north from the wetlands of the lake, the route begins again at SR 44 west of the travel plazas of Wildwood, and is entirely a two-lane undivided rural highway.
 The landscape along this road is primarily horse farms and ranch land.
 Along the way, the route serves as the west end of CR 462.
 Later the road makes a sharp right curve to the east around Nichols Pond away from a former segment (now known as CR 245E) before crossing a bridge over I-75 and encounters a wye intersection with CR 466, where the road then turns to the northwest and runs parallel to I-75.
 The road turns straight north once again at its former alignment, and finally crosses the Sumter-Marion County Line, south of Pedro.